blast0/Mini-Employee-Dashboard/README.md

 Assumptions for Extra Validation:

+Name field:
-Name field: Name must not be longer than 100 characters, Name should not contain symbols like !@$#%^&*... , empty spaces must be removed from both ends (the beginning and the end)
+- Name must not be longer than 100 characters
+- Name should not contain symbols like !@$#%^&*...
+- Empty spaces must be removed from both ends (the beginning and the end) Email field:
-Email field: empty spaces must be removed from both ends (the beginning and the end)
+- Empty spaces must be removed from both ends (the beginning and the end)

 Core Features:
 - List, Add, Edit, and Delete employees with real-time updates.